ek8203/CarND-Behavioral-Cloning-P3/writeup_report.md

 ```sh
 python drive.py model.h5
 ```
-[drive.py](drive.py) required no modifications since all normalization of the images are made inside of the model.
+[drive.py](drive.py) required no modifications since all normalization of the trainig images are made inside of the model.

 #### 3. Submission code is usable and readable